lackhoa/syntax-diagram/README.md

 # Intro
 This is a proptotype web application to make long text easier to read.
-We can achieve this by making the syntactic structure of the text apparent.
+We can achieve this highlighting their syntactic structure.

 Proptotype website: https://syntax-diagram.herokuapp.com/